Constructing the foundation layer for on-chain intelligence

 AltClaw DeFi MCP

 AltClaw implements the Model Context Protocol for DeFi.
-Agents that need to swap tokens, provide liquidity, or read price feeds route requests through AltClaw's private RPC cluster — which eliminates MEV exposure before transactions settle on-chain.
+Agents that need to swap tokens, supply liquidity, or read price feeds route requests through AltClaw's private RPC cluster — which eliminates MEV exposure before transactions settle on-chain.

 Arbitrum is the primary supported L2 at launch, with additional networks being added each quarter.